Browse the Guide:

 photographs taken of her house in Villanova, PA, and a photograph of a

 curtain that Nowicki designed for the Coliseum in Raleigh.
-Inventory
+Part of IAWA Small Collections.
+Ms2009-054

 NOWLIN, GREENWOOD H., JR. COLLECTION, 1896-1898.
 0.1 cu. ft.
 Collection includes photographs from dances; stereoviews from Europe and Mexico; and ephemera from Nowlin's tenure at Virginia Agricultural and Mechanical College.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms1962-008.

 NUCLEAR PIONEERS: CONFERENCE ON NUCLEAR DEVELOPMENTS.
 VIDEOTAPES